Uses for whey. Find value in every single drop. Whey deserves highest ratings and a prominent place in anyone’s natural food kitchen.

 How to store the whey

-Keep some whey in stock for later uses of whey, such as for times of sickness, when you’ll be glad to have it on hand.
+Keep some whey in stock for later uses, such as for times of sickness, when you’ll be glad to have it on hand.
 And you might want to keep some to use as starter for new batches of cheese or yogurt.

 Freeze whey